Victoria Regional Transit System: History

 Until 2019, all BC Transit vehicles in Victoria were equipped with Trekker Breeze+ annunciators to call out streets for the blind.
 BC Transit's NextRide automated stop and route announcements took the place of the street announcements, along with electronic screens on all buses showing the next stop.

+In April 2023, BC Transit launched the first bus rapid transit line in the Victoria region.
+The new line is branded as Blink RapidBus (also operating as Line 95) and makes fewer stops with faster and more frequent service compared to typical bus lines.

 Operations

-The transit system has a total fleet of 355 buses on 37 conventional routes and 18 community bus routes covering Greater Victoria including: Victoria, Saanich, Oak Bay, Langford, Esquimalt, View Royal, Colwood, Central Saanich, North Saanich, Sidney, Metchosin, Highlands, Sooke and Duncan.
+The transit system has a total fleet of 356 buses on 37 conventional routes and 18 community bus routes covering Greater Victoria including: Victoria, Saanich, Oak Bay, Langford, Esquimalt, View Royal, Colwood, Central Saanich, North Saanich, Sidney, Metchosin, Highlands and Sooke.

 Primary bus route destinations are: Downtown Victoria, the University of Victoria, the Royal Oak Exchange in Saanich, the CFB Dockyard in Esquimalt, Langford Exchange in Langford, the Colwood Exchange in Colwood and the B.C.
 Ferries terminal at Swartz Bay in North Saanich.

 Routes

 Routes are named for the direction of travel, thus each route has two (or more, if the route utilizes branches or short turns) names, indicating direction.
 Some routes also change in the evening or on weekends, which changes the route name again.

-Routes are divided into three levels:
+Routes are divided into four levels: